 The app will list parking lots like Walmart, Cracker Barrel, and Cabelas.

 Most Walmarts will allow you to stay overnight for one night in their parking lots, just ask the store manager before doing so as some do not let you.
 The app has good advice as to which stores allow it and the best places to park.

 Most Cracker Barrels have RV parking in the back and will allow you to stay overnight after hours.

-You can see all these with the app plus you can sort to view BLM lands, National Parks, Forests, State Parks and more.
-You can see low clearance areas (and their clearance).
-You can find rest stops, some truck stops, and dump stations as well.
+You can see all of these with the app plus you can sort to view BLM lands, National Parks, Forests, State Parks, and more.
+See low clearance areas (and their clearance).
+Find rest stops, some truck stops, and dump stations as well.

 When you click on a location you can see all the info for it, RV length, if tents are allowed, any restrictions, reviews, and a map as well.
 In many cases, there are pictures too.